Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 In the future, I want to try what Wheatley does, by making high-quality models, then compressing them down.
 I think it gives it a really high-quality look even though it's PSX style.
 It's something new and fresh.

 <Heading title="NPCs" caption="by ubre" />
-NPCs were a huge headache, as with every game jam I spend an absurd amount of time on NPCs.
+NPCs were a huge headache, as with every gamejam I spent an absurd amount of time on it.

 First off there's the question of pathfinding, our NPCs don't use pathfinding because Navmesh doesn't generate on such a big and conchplex map, we could've gotten away with it if there were no trees.
 What I implemented instead is an obstacle avoidance behaviour which surprisingly works well in our setting: It won't solve mazes, but it will enter buildings and avoid anything that's in the way.

 Unfortunately it's expensive, I can't just snap the NPC on the navmesh which already took collisions and terrain into account.
-I have to actually check what's around the NPC and use a very expensive MoveHelper to make it navigate the world, which is why you lag inside of the city despit the aggressive culling, we can't really have more than 5 active NPCs without the FPS being impacted.
+I have to actually check what's around the NPC and use a very expensive MoveHelper to make it navigate the world, which is why you lag inside of the city despite the aggressive culling, we can't really have more than 5 active NPCs without the FPS being impacted.
 In the future I'll rework it not to use MoveHelpers which are usually reserved for player controllers.

 For the actual brain of the NPC, ActionGraph was the choice from the beginning, but I initially bit off more than I could chew by attempting to implement a full-on behaviour tree inside of it.